Toyota Celica: 1972 update

-In August 1972 the tail lights were updated from one-piece tail lights (affectionately called one-tail or flat lights) to tail lights with distinctive raised brake & turn signal "bubble" lenses.
+In August 1972 the Celica's tail lights were updated from one-piece tail lights (affectionately called one-tail or flat lights) to tail lights with distinctive raised brake & turn signal "bubble" lenses.
 The rear center panel was also redesigned as the fuel tank was moved from the trunk bottom to behind the rear seats and the fuel filler was moved from a concealed location between the tail lights to the left "C" pillar.
 Other changes included changes to the front and rear badges, the relocation of the towing hooks, changes to the color of the wing mirrors (on cars equipped with sports type mirrors) and changes to the centre console on ST and GT models.

 1974 update

+In January 1974, the Japanese market Celica hardtop coupé received a facelift with a different front-end treatment of a flat nose, new hood, and front fenders which were similar to, but not interchangeable with later model Celica.

-In 1974, for the 1975 model year, the North American spec Celica retained the earlier body but received federally mandated 5 mph bumpers front and rear.
+In mid-1974, for the 1975 model year, the North American spec Celica retained the earlier body but received federally mandated 5 mph bumpers front and rear.
 Body-color urethane panels filled in the spaces previously occupied by the smaller chrome bumpers.
 This style of bumpers were used in North America until the end of this generation in 1977.
 Japan also used these bumpers for the Liftback GT, but not lesser grades or the coupe, from 1976 to 1977.